be-oi/beoi-training/02-linear-struct/README-fr.md

-# Unit 2: Linear data structures
+# Unité 2: Linear data structures
 This unit covers the base linear data structures, and explains how to choose the most appropriate one for a given problem:
 - Array
 - Bitset